ajh1143/PlotStyleChooser/README.md

 ### Function

-Discover out which plotting style you prefer, by generating a sample of each of the 23 most popular styles in MatPlotLib, either using a compatible dictionary-based dataset, or by using the default example.
+Discover out which plotting style you prefer, by generating a sample of each of the 23 most popular styles in MatPlotLib, either using a compatible dictionary-based dataset, or by using the default data example.

 ### Plot Styles Included:
 ```